 "Why do you need that stuff?"

+through the gate.
 If we run out of possibilities concerning Althea's disappearance,

 Continued Next Week